-Why does University of Michigan Health System (UMHS) share my health information?
+Why does Michigan Medicine share my health information?

 Your information may also be shared electronically for other purposes such as payment, health care operations, educational or research purposes.
-In most cases, your approval is required before your health information is shared.
-At UMHS, we are committed to protecting the privacy of your health information.
-To learn more about how we use and disclose your health information, read our Notice of Privacy Practices on the Protecting Your Privacy page.
+In many cases, your approval is required before your health information is shared.
+At Michigan Medicine, we are committed to protecting the privacy of your health information.
+To learn more about how we use and disclose your health information and when your authorization is required for certain disclosures, read our Notice of Privacy Practices on the Protecting Your Privacy page.
 Also, you can learn more information from this video explaining health information sharing.

 What information is shared electronically?

 Health Care providers outside our health system can electronically access your clinical documents including: